Pronetx/CxBlueprint/readme.md

 # CxBlueprint

 Programmatic Amazon Connect contact flow generation using Python.

-## What It Does

-Generate Amazon Connect flows from Python code instead of the visual editor.
+Allows for Ai models to generate contact flows based on human languages **way** easier than writing JSON as majority of the time it will fail to generate a valid contact flow from scratch.
 ### Simple Example

 ```python